royalgiant/tripheatmap/CITY_DATA_IMPORT.md

 # Queue a job to import a specific city
 ImportCityDataJob.perform_async('dallas')

-# Update places for all cities
+# Update places for all cities (OSM restaurants/bars/cafes)
 UpdatePlacesJob.perform_async

+# Update hotels/hostels for all cities (removes closed businesses, adds new ones via OSM)
+UpdateHotelsJob.perform_async

 # Full import for all cities
 ImportAllCitiesJob.perform_async